-The Group purchases security services from a state agency, which amounted to GEL 4,478 thousand for 30 June 2019 (30 June 2018: GEL 4,470 thousand).
+The Group have not purchases electricity from a state-owned operator for the three month periods ended 30 June 2020 and 30 June 2019.
+The Group also purchases security services from a state agency which amounted to GEL 4,847 thousand for for the three month periods ended 30 June 2020 (30 June 2019: GEL 4,478 thousand).
 The Group usually does not have significant balances for these purchases.